bitcointranscripts/bitcointranscripts/bitcoinplusplus/onchain-privacy/coinjoin-done-right:-the-onchain-offchain-mix-and-anti-sybil-with-riddles.md

 I guess that's a fundamentally different thing to a payment interparticipant.
 But if you have, PayJoin has interparticipant payment, which is why, as you said correctly and I incorrectly corrected you yesterday, a PayJoin does break subset sum.
 A PayJoin does break it because it's an inter-participant payment.
 The same principle will definitely apply, but also a lightning channel can do the same thing because it's splitting funds without it being exposed on chain.

-Audience: And so is there a qualitative difference between there's one inter-participatory payment versus two?
+[Audience]: And so is there a qualitative difference between there's one inter-participatory payment versus two?

-Adam Gibson: Yeah, I was thinking about this the last couple of days.
+Yeah, I was thinking about this the last couple of days.
 I haven't really figured it out yet.
 I think that's a really interesting question, like could we get 10 people operating in this kind of structure, and just have two of them paying each other, and everyone else's stuff, subsets, I think trivially no, right, because let's say you've got A, B, C, D, right, and A's paying himself, and B's paying himself, now C is paying D, so A and B, clearly their amounts will add up, right, so you won't have broken subsets on for A and B.
 It seems trivially that that's not.
 I think there's a lot of little twists on this.

-Audience: So the knapsack paper gives the sub-transaction model, the sub-transaction mapping model.
+[Audience]: So the knapsack paper gives the sub-transaction model, the sub-transaction mapping model.
 And in there, they assume the sub-transactions map to zero.
 They don't model fees.
 If you generalize this and parametrize it by some delta, they make a tolerance.
 Yeah, they make a useful distinction between derived sub-transaction mappings and non-derived sub-transaction mappings.
 So we can think of the non-derived ones as elementary.
 They're actually finer grained, whereas the coarser grained ones don't add additional information.

-Adam Gibson: Oh you mean like building multiple into a bigger one.
+Oh you mean like building multiple into a bigger one.

-Audience: The trivial partition of everything together is always a valid solution.
+[Audience]: The trivial partition of everything together is always a valid solution.
 And then the question is, so qualitatively, are you breaking the assumption that a single sub-transaction belongs to a single user?
 That's one aspect of it.
 And you can still divide into sub-transactions, it's just that the set of users that that sub-transaction is attributed to is more than one entity.
 And secondly, there's the question of the tolerance of the amount.
 So both the fees complicate this a little bit, but specifically the PayJoin aspect or any sort of internal transfer within the transaction means that the adversary must have additional information?

-Adam Gibson: Exactly!
+Exactly!
 That's my point of confusion with PayJoin is if you're looking at it thinking Oh that might be a page on then you come up with two solutions But if you have no idea you just look there's no solution.

-Audience: Yeah and even if you have a solution the solution might attribute that part of the solution to two entities or more, right?
+[Audience]: Yeah and even if you have a solution the solution might attribute that part of the solution to two entities or more, right?
 So you have this, I think that's the important qualitative distinction.
-Adam Gibson: Yeah.

 Okay, thanks.
 So clearly this is quite a thorny and very interesting topic.
 I don't want to say it's like, oh, it's too complicated.
 It's actually really interesting to start thinking about this.
 But I do want to come back and talk about the track that, why Am I even proposing such a weird design as that?
 Well, I guess I should ask you.
 I mean, maybe you just saw my slides, but what do you think might be the advantage?
 All this, it seems like a lot of hassle, right?
-Well, I mean, certainly in this way, it is a lot of hassle.
+Well, certainly in this way, it is a lot of hassle.
 There's multiple things going on.
 There's four people involved.
 One of them's not around, but two of them are having to negotiate a bunch of multi-sig addresses.